 According to the Providence Journal, “versions of the camera bill have been debated in state capitols across the country for years, but so far no state has gone ahead with such a system.”
 In Rhode Island, the proposed bill would allow for a 50-50 split of the fines collected between the state and the company it hires.
 Estimated proceeds to the state have been at $15 million.

-The American Civil Liberties Union has expressed their concern, “License plate readers can serve a legitimate law enforcement purpose when they alert police location of a car associated with a criminal investigation.
+The American Civil Liberties Union has expressed its concern, saying “License plate readers can serve a legitimate law enforcement purpose when they alert police location of a car associated with a criminal investigation.
 But such instances account for a tiny fraction of license plate scans, and too many police departments are storing millions of records about innocent drivers.
 Moreover, private companies are also using license plate readers and sharing information they collect with police with little or no oversight or privacy protections.”

 A case filed by the Virginia ACLU in Fairfax County, VA “appears to be the first legal challenge in a nation to the varying lengths of time police retain the data recording when and where a vehicle is being photographed by a license plate reader.”
 The Virginia Supreme Court has agreed to hear the ACLU’s challenge.

 As these technologies develop, we can expect its widespread use will be debated and challenged in courts.
 In the meantime, driving without insurance will remain illegal (except for New Hampshire).
 The manner of which police identify uninsured drivers may change over time, but its illegality will not.
-Driving without insurance can be costly from a legal standpoint in terms of fines, suspensions, and imprisonment (check the penalties for your state here) but also from a financial standpoint.
+Driving without insurance can be costly from a legal standpoint in terms of fines, suspensions, and imprisonment but also from a financial standpoint.
 If you’re an uninsured driver and responsible for an accident, the financial consequences could be life-changing.
 Your personal assets could be at risk.
 While insurance may be expensive, it’s cheaper than the alternative if you get caught or cause an accident.
 At the very least, we recommend having the minimal amount of liability auto insurance to protect your assets.
 It could save you a lot of money in the long run, as well as give you a peace of mind.